 Traded REIT and Non-Traded REIT Differences

-Here are some of the differences between Traded REITs and Non Traded REITs:
+Some differences between Traded REITs and Non Traded REITs include:

 |Traded REITs||Non-Traded REITs|